Analida's Ethnic Spoon

 This pie uses the nice balance of the orange and lemon juice whipped into the yolks with the added gelatin.
 The orange and lemon zest is added after for a really nice citrus punch!

-1. Prepare all the ingredients and I always stress "mis en place" as the French say, who were wonderful bakers, get everything ready and in place.
+• Step 1: Prepare all the ingredients, and I always stress "mise en place" as the French say, who were wonderful bakers, get everything ready and in place.

-2. You can use a store pie crust to save time or use this scratch pie crust recipe.
+• Step 2: You can use a store-bought pie crust to save time or use this scratch pie crust recipe.
 Place the crust in the pie pan and crimp the edges decoratively.
-Dock (poke) it all over with a fork then freeze for 20 minutes.
-Preheat your oven to 350° F and then blind bake the pie shell for 15-20 minutes until the edge start to turn slightly brown.
+Dock (poke) it all over with a fork, then freeze for 20 minutes.
+Preheat your oven to 350° F and then blind bake the pie shell for 15-20 minutes until the edge starts to turn slightly brown.
 Remove from the oven and allow it to cool for at least 30 minutes.

-3. In bowl, whisk together 4 egg yolks, the lemon juice, orange juice and water until well combined.
+• Step 3: In a bowl, whisk together 4 egg yolks, the lemon juice, orange juice, and water until well combined.

-4. Add the citrus mixture to the sauce pan where you have added the gelatin, ½ cup sugar and a pinch of salt.
+• Step 4: Add the citrus mixture to the saucepan where you have added the gelatin, ½ cup sugar, and a pinch of salt.

-5. Once all the ingredients are in the sauce pan and combined turn on the flame to medium and cook just until you see bubbles forming at the side.
+• Step 5: Once all the ingredients are in the saucepan and combined, turn on the flame to medium and cook just until you see bubbles forming at the side.
 Whisk continuously.
-I LOVE my Le Creuset Saucier for this!
+I LOVE my Le Creuset Saucier.

-6. Once the mixture starts to bubble at the sides pour into a bowl, add the lemon and orange zest then combine.
-Move the bowl to the refrigerator and allow to cool but NOT set.
+• Step 6: Once the mixture starts to bubble at the sides, pour it into a bowl, add the lemon and orange zest, then combine.
+Move the bowl to the refrigerator and allow it to cool, but NOT set.
 Leave in the refrigerator, stir every 5 minutes until the citrus mixture is cool to the touch and starts to have the consistency of raw eggs.

-7. In a mixing bowl whip the 4 egg whites with a pinch of salt and the remaining ¼ cup sugar.
+• Step 7: In a mixing bowl, whip the 4 egg whites with a pinch of salt and the remaining ¼ cup sugar.

-8. Whip until you have soft peaks. ( Pull off the whipping attachment, hold it up and the whites should just droop for soft peaks.)
+• Step 8: Whip until you have soft peaks. ( Pull off the whipping attachment, hold it up, and the whites should just droop for soft peaks.)

-9. Take the cooled citrus mixture and fold into the whipped egg whites.
+• Step 9: Take the cooled citrus mixture and fold it into the whipped egg whites.

-11. Pour the well combined mixture into the cooled pie shell and chill in the refrigerator for 4-8 hours until set.
+• Step 11: Pour the well-combined mixture into the cooled pie shell and chill in the refrigerator for 4-8 hours until set.

-12. The set pie will stand up well when sliced and will have a light dreamy consistency!
+• Step 12: The set pie will stand up well when sliced and will have a light, dreamy consistency!

 Frequently asked questions: